HantianLin/cse15l-lab-reports/lab-report-2-week-4.md

 * [Link to the failure-inducing input](https://github.com/HantianLin/markdown-parser/blob/main/new-file.md)
 * Symptom of the failure:
 ![symptom1](symptom1.png)
-* I used the same file for testing, same location for empty lines.\
+* The file contains empty lines before. between, and after links.
+The original code cannot skip these empty lines.\
-The symptom is that the while-loop is still an infinite loop because the code still cannot resolve empty lines.\
+The symptom is that there is no ouput.
+The code is trapped in an infinite loop, causing OutOfMemory exception.\
-The scanner would not work properly to skip these lines and locate the next parenthesis.
+Therefore, there would be no open or close parenthesis to search for, thus the current index would never get updated to escape the while-loop.

 ---